Skip links

 Standard EN16931 establishes the semantic data model that includes only the information necessary to ensure legal (including tax) compliance and allow the interoperability of cross-border, cross-sectoral and national trade.
 This model can be used by public and private sector organizations for the invoicing of public contracts (“Business-to-Government”, B2G) as well as for business-to-business transactions (“Business-to-Business, B2B).

-What is an invoice that complies with EN16931?
+What invoice CORE data format that complies with EN16931?

 A CIUS (use specification of the basic invoice) is a specification that guides sellers on the use of the elements of the basic invoice model (identification of the issuer who is responsible for its governance, indications on business functions and/or legal requirements intended to be supported…).
 Invoices that meet the requirements of a CIUS always comply with the basic model.